Non-profit seeking donations of face masks & gloves to run annual summer camp for homeless keiki

 “Working that into a budget when you’re solely supported by public donations, it’s not like we can say: ‘OK we’ll take it out of our funds.’
 There is no fund.”

-Face mask, gloves and monetary donations are needed to keep not only the volunteers and keiki safe, but for the camp to continue for years to come.
+Face masks, gloves and monetary donations are needed to keep not only the volunteers and keiki safe, but for the camp to continue for years to come.

 To help, click here.